-If you live in U.S. Department of Agriculture plant hardiness zone 3, your winters can be chilly indeed.
-But that doesn’t mean your garden can’t have blossoms aplenty.
+If you live in USDA plant hardiness zone 3, your winters can be chilly indeed.
+However, that doesn’t mean your garden can’t have blossoms aplenty.
 You can find cold hardy flowering shrubs that will thrive in your region.
 For more information about shrubs that bloom in zone 3, read on.

 Flowering Shrubs for Cold Climates

 In the USDA zone system, zone 3 regions have winter temperatures that dive to negative 30 and 40 degrees F. (-34 to -40 C.).
 That’s pretty cold and may be too cold for some perennials to survive.
 The cold can freeze the roots despite the snow cover.
 What areas are in zone 3?
 This zone stretches along the Canada border.
 It balances cold winters with warm to hot summers.
 While regions in zone 3 can be dry, others get a yard of precipitation every year.
 Flowering shrubs for zone 3 do exist.
 Of course, some need sunny locations, some need shade, and their soil requirements may vary.
 If you plant them in your backyard at an appropriate site, you’re likely to have plenty of blossoms.